-Mandarin is a variety of Chinese spoken mainly in China, Taiwan, and Singapore by about 1.3 billion people.
-It is the main language of government, the media and education in China and Taiwan, and one of the four official languages in Singapore.
-Mandarin is also spoken in Malaysia, Indonesia, Mongolia, Brunei, Thailand, the Philippines, Russia, the USA, Vietnam, Laos, the UK and Mauritius.
+Mandarin is a variety of Chinese spoken by about 1.12 billion people, mainly in China, Taiwan, Singapore, Vietnam, the USA and Malaysia, and in many other countries.
+Mandarin is the main language of government, the media and education in China and Taiwan, and one of the four official languages in Singapore.

 In China pīnyīn is used for road signs, maps, brand names, computer input, Chinese Braille, telegrams, semaphore and for many other purposes.
 It also appears in books for children and foreign learners of Chinese.
 The United Nations and the International Standards Organisation (ISO) both recognise pīnyīn as the standard romanization for Mandarin.

 Pīnyīn uses all the letters of the Latin alphabet (except v) in the following order:

 This system was devised by the Commission on the Unification of Pronunciation (讀音統一會) between 1912 and 1913.
 It was adopted as the official transcription system for Mandarin in China in 1928, though was abandoned in favour of Hànyǔ Pīnyīn after 1949, and has been used in Taiwan since then.

 Zhùyīn fúhào, which is more popularly known as bopomofo (after the names of the first 4 symbols), is used in Taiwan in dictionaries, children's books, text books for foreigners and some newspapers and magazines to show the pronunciation of characters.
 It is also used to show the Taiwanese pronunciation of characters and to write Taiwanese words for which no characters exist.